Prizes awarded by the European Mathematical Society

 EMS Prizes

-Felix Klein prize
+Felix Klein Prize

 Nowadays, mathematics often plays the decisive role in finding solutions to numerous technical, economical and organizational problems.
 In order to encourage such solutions and to reward exceptional research in the area of Applied Mathematics the EMS decided, in October 1999, to establish the Felix Klein Prize.
 The mathematician Felix Klein (1849-1925) is generally acknowledged as a pioneer with regard to the close connection between mathematics and applications which lead to solutions to technical problems.